alex-bochkarev/dotplot-gen/README.md

 The function `drawDotplot(s_reference, s_query)` takes two atomic vectors ("sequences") as input and return a `ggplot`-object (corresponding graph);

 In order to visually track inversions with another color a separate logical vector `color_change` is used (see `dotplot-gen.R`).

 Please refer to comments in the code for further details.

+# Feedback
+If things do not function properly for some reason (e.g. a recent update have broken down something) or if you have a suggestion for improvement -- feel free to reach out to me by email or open an issue / feature request here in the repo.